Chunky Salsa Canning Recipe – Easy Water Bath

 Homemade salsas tend to be runnier than commercially prepared salsa.
 If you want a thicker salsa, just pour off extra juice after opening a jar!

-This chunky salsa recipe for canning does NOT use vinegar, and I much prefer the lime juice flavor over a vinegar flavor, but you cannot safely change this.
+This chunky salsa recipe for canning does NOT use vinegar, and I much prefer the lemon or lime juice flavor over a vinegar flavor, but you cannot safely change this.

 I also LOVE the flavor that cumin adds to this salsa recipe, so I’d keep that!